El Dabaa: El Dabaa Nuclear Project

+Protesters have targeted El Dabaa claiming that their land was wrongly taken by the government to make way for the nuclear plant.
+As a result of those protests, the proposed construction site was shut down.
+The protests targeting El Dabaa ended in 2012 when residents were compensated.

-On 7 November 2013 President Adly Mansour announced that the nuclear power program will be restarted.
-On 14 November 2013, a spokesman for the electricity ministry named Aktham Abouelela stated that the tender to build the reactor will begin in January 2014, though it has been delayed until the end of 2014.
-The first target year for operation was 2019; the plant would be used for 60 years.
-The plant would function as a light water reactor and would have a capacity of 950 to 1,650 megawatts.
+On 7 November 2013 Egyptian President Adly Mansour announced that the nuclear power program would be restarted.
+On 14 November 2013, a spokesman for the electricity ministry, Aktham Abouelela, stated that the tender to build the reactor will begin in January 2014, though it has been delayed until the end of 2014.
+The first target year for operation was 2019; the plant would be used for 60 years and function as a light water reactor with a capacity of 950 to 1,650 megawatts.

-In November 2015 and March 2017 Egypt signed preliminary agreements with Russian nuclear company Rosatom for a first VVER-1200 unit to start in 2024.
-In November 2017 preliminary contracts for the construction of four VVER-1200 units were signed in the presence of Egyptian President Abdel Fattah el-Sisi and Russian President Vladimir Putin.
+In November 2015 and March 2017, Egypt signed preliminary agreements with Russian nuclear company Rosatom for a first VVER-1200 unit to start in 2024.
+In November 2017, preliminary contracts for the construction of four VVER-1200 units were signed in the presence of Egyptian President Abdel Fattah el-Sisi and Russian President Vladimir Putin.

 The first concrete was poured on 1 July 2022.
 The four units are being built almost concurrently and the new target date to be fully operational is 2030.